JuanuSt/mmega/README.md

 The script uses a color code to summarizes the state of accounts (see screenshots).
 Thus synchronized accounts are shown in green, unsynchronized in yellow and fail in red.
 The fail state means there were errors with directories (local or remote).
 The errors parsing the config file are shown in black.
 For cron mail reporting this color code can be annoying.
 If you want you can set colors variables to nothing in the beginning of script or you can use the new mmega_cron.sh script which has been adapted for a cron job.

+IMP: Check that MEGACOPY and MEGADF variables (lines 94 adn 95) point to your binaries (usually in /usr/bin/ or /usr/local/bin).
+If they are set wrong all accounts give error.

 The code is far from being optimized, is a simple script that I use as cron job to maintain a regular contact with my accounts after the change of policy mega.nz where unused accounts are eliminated.

 ### Examples